bordonj/epicodus-DrSillyStringzsFactory.Solution/README.md

 3. Run "dotnet restore" in the the `Factory` directory to install dependencies `$ dotnet restore`

-4. Create your own version of the database by importing the `jennifer_bordon.sql` file from the repo with MySQL Workbench.
+4. Create your own version of the database in the cloned repo called`jennifer_bordon.sql`
+  - this can be done by using Migrations

-5. Create an appsettings.json file in the `Factory` directory add the following code to the file:
+  - first, you'll need to create an appsettings.json file in the `Factory` directory
+    - add the following code to the file:
 ```
 {
   "ConnectionStrings":